5jt/dyalog-cookbook/manuscript/16-Creating-SetUp.exe.md

 Sources of information
 ----------------------

-When you run into an issue or badly need a particular feature, then Googling for it is of course a good idea, and can be even better than referring to Inno's help.
+When you run into an issue or badly need a particular feature, then Googling for it is, of course, a good idea, and can be even better than referring to Inno's help.
 The help is excellent as a reference – you just type a term you need help with and press F1 – but if you don't know exactly what to search for, Google is your friend.

 Often enough Google points you to Inno's help anyway, getting you straight to the right page.
 In For example, Google does an excellent job when you search for something like _Inno src_.